Jenny Crober: Artistic Director, Conductor

 James is truly passionate about music, and hopes to pursue a career which integrates his interests in both vocal performance and computer science.
 Following his graduation from the University of Ottawa in 2021, he began a Master’s degree in Opera at the University of Toronto, where he is currently studying with the world-renowned countertenor Daniel Taylor.

-Parker Clements: 2nd Bass Lead, Soloist
+Parker Clements: 2nd Bass Lead, Soloist (On-leave 2025-2026)

 Originally from Prince Edward Island, baritone PARKER CLEMENTS graduated with his Master’s in Music in Literature and Performance from the University of Western Ontario.
 While there, he had the opportunity to perform with the Opera Workshop as Escamillo (“Carmen“, 2017), and Marco (“Gianni Schicchi“, 2016), as well Don Giovanni at l’Accademia Europea dell’Opera (2017).